TCXO Selection Guide: Specs, Packages & Top Picks for Precision Timing

 Why a 50-Cent Crystal Isn't Enough

-In 2026, the proliferation of GNSS modules in everything from asset trackers to autonomous drones means TCXOs are in high demand.
+In 2026, GNSS modules in everything from asset trackers to autonomous drones have pushed TCXOs into high demand.
 The good news: supply has stabilized for standard grades.
 The bad news: high-stability (±0.1ppm) and small-package (2.0×1.6mm) parts from NDK and TXC still command premium pricing.
+We've seen those prices — budget for them.

 TCXO Stability Grades: What the Numbers Mean